ALICHERIF/ALICHERIF/README.md

 ### Hi there 👋
-My name's Adem and I'm a Ruby on Rails developer and cyber security engineer, used Ruby quite a lot during my education career and even more in my free time, and I'm currently working on alpha-blog which I've learned a lot !!!!!
+My name's Adem and I'm a Ruby on Rails developer and cyber security engineer, used Ruby quite a lot during my education career and even more in my free time, and I'm currently working on real-time chat.
 - 🔭 I’m currently working on alpha-blog and message_me(real-time chat) using the latest version of ruby(3.3.0) and rails(7.1.3)
 - 🌱 I’m currently learning Ruby on Rails and react
 - 👯 I’m looking to collaborate on rails applications with Javascript frameworks or libraries such as react